 - 1/4 cup Fontina cheese shredded

-- 1/4 cup Pecorino-Romano cheese grated (Parmesan can also be used)
+- 2 Tablespoons Pecorino-Romano cheese grated (Parmesan can also be used)

-Cook macaroni according to package directions, drain and set aside.
+Cook macaroni while preparing cheese sauce.
+When done, drain and set aside.

 In a large pan, melt butter and add flour, salt and pepper.

 Whisk in milk and cream and bring to boil.
 Cook for 2 minutes stirring constantly then reduce heat and continue cooking for 8-10 minutes more to thicken sauce.
 Make sure to stir occasionally so it doesn't stick to the bottom.

 Remove from heat and add a dash of nutmeg and shredded cheeses.
 Stir until melted.